-- d) the structure of the dish must be rigid so that the tracking will be accurate; and - e) the receiver hangers must be stiff and not sway due to the tracking of the structure and wind loads.
+- b) the lens assemblies must be rigidly supported in their mounting frames and the frames must also not deflect too much or the solar image will grow and not impact the receiver; - c) the two-axis tracking system must be very accurate to assure that the lens assemblies are properly oriented to the incoming solar radiation; - d) the structure of the dish must be rigid so that the tracking will be accurate; and - e) the receiver hangers must be stiff and not sway due to the tracking of the structure and wind loads.
 Any motion of the supports will reduce the intercept factor because the receiver will not always be optimally aligned to capture the concentrated sunlight. - 81.
-All optical lenses in solar energy systems require cleaning to maintain maximum transmissivity of solar light and heat.
+All optical lenses in solar energy systems require cleaning to maintain maximum transmissivity of sun light.
 Accumulated dust and dirt can degrade their optical performance. - 82.
-The Fresnel lenses in the IAS Solar Dish are as subject to dust and dirt accumulation as any other optical lens.
+The Fresnel lenses in the IAS Solar Dish are as subject to dust and dirt accumulation as are all other optical lens.
 Unlike mirrored surfaces that have a single surface that must be cleaned (as with parabolic troughs, for example), the IAS Fresnel lens would have to be cleaned on both the top and bottom surfaces.
 In addition, the top side of the lens surface has small, delicate grooves that can collect dust and dirt and could be easily damaged when cleaning. - 83.
 Lucite, the original manufacturer of the lenses, recommends keeping lenses clean with "an occasional washing with mild soap or detergent and water solution" or a combination of ammonia and water.
 "Fine hair scratches may be removed or minimized by the use of a mild automobile cleaner polish."
 But "cleansing materials containing abrasives ....should never be used."
 "Gasoline, acetone, chlorinated solvents, or denatured alcohol tend to soften the surface of the plastic and often cause cracking." - 84.
 I have also seen claims that the optical lenses do not need to be washed.
 This is simply not correct.
 The issue of cleaning the lenses raises questions of if/how IAS plans to maintain the initially high transmission of the acrylic lenses. - 85.
-Pl.
-Ex.
-16 also claims that the lenses maintain their focal point without "manual finetuning."
-This claim is not supported by analysis, test data, or reference in the documents and information I reviewed. - 86.
-In the materials I reviewed, there is no analysis, no design details, no engineering drawings, no test data or performance data regarding: the two-axis tracking system accuracy; the stiffness of the concentrator structure and lens assemblies; the performance of the concentrator with and without wind load; the accuracy of the Fresnel lens assembly; the flux in the receiver plane provided by the Fresnel lens assembly; or the ability of the acrylic lens material to survive weather conditions and be cleaned.
+Attachment 2 also claims that the lenses maintain their focal point without "manual finetuning."
+This claim is not supported by analysis, test data, or reference in the documents and information I reviewed.